 3. If The Settlement Isn’t Enough For Covering Medical Bills

 The benefits that most workers’ compensation provide to the recipients are for disabilities and are based on doctors’ decisions in the form of a rating system.
 However, not all insurance companies will accept the ratings of the doctors.
 It will eventually cause you to take an independent medical exam with a doctor the insurer chooses.
 But the doctor associated with them will likely give you a lower rating.
-This is where a workers’ comp lawyer comes in to fight for your rights and do their best to convince the judge to give you what you deserve.
+This is where a workers’ comp lawyer fights for your rights and does their best to convince the judge to give you what you deserve.